North Korea warns of 'undesired consequences' if no change in U.S. nuclear stance

 The North had been seeking a deal to ease sanctions in exchange for dismantling some of its nuclear facilities, but Trump called for a “big deal” in which sanctions would be lifted if Pyongyang handed over all its nuclear weapons to the United States.

-Choe’s remarks continue the North’s attack on Trump’s point person on the nuclear negotiations, after another foreign ministry official rejected Pompeo as a counterpart, demanding a switch to someone “more careful and mature.”
+Choe’s remarks continue North Korea’s attack on Trump’s point person on the nuclear negotiations, after another foreign ministry official rejected Pompeo as a counterpart, demanding a switch to someone “more careful and mature.”

+Asked to comment on Choe’s remarks, a State Department spokeswoman said: “The United States remains ready to engage in constructive negotiations with (North Korea).”

-The State Department did not immediately respond to a request for comment on Choe’s remarks, but Pompeo reiterated on Monday that he was still in charge of the U.S. negotiating team.
+Pompeo reiterated on Monday that he was still in charge of the U.S. negotiating team when asked about North Korea’s calls for him to be dropped from the talks.

 “The president gets to decide that,” he said in an interview with The Hill.
 “We don’t get to decide who my counterpart is, and President Trump gets to decide who will represent America.”